EncounterMuseum/encounter-museum/traditions/aboriginal.md

 origin: Tlatilco Valley, Mexico
 size: 9.5 inches / 24 cm. high
 ---
 Many female terracotta figurines similar to the one displayed here have been excavated in the Tlatilco Valley near Mexico City.
 They have been given the name “Pretty Ladies of Tlatilco.”
 Little is known about the function of these objects.
 They may have been related to women's fertility role.
 The figures are small breasted with narrow waists, stumpy arms and ample thighs, representing both young girls and mature women.
 Many are dual-faced, sharing a central eye.
 Some are naked while others wear short skirts and applied ornaments.
-The Tlatilco culture dates from about 1200-200 bce.
+The Tlatilco culture dates from about 1200-200 BCE.
 The “Pretty Lady” displayed here is also a flute.
 Her headdress is the mouthpiece while her legs supply the finger holes.

 [Wikipedia: Tlatilco culture](http://en.wikipedia.org/wiki/Tlatilco_culture)